cristal-smac/mas4data/deployement/README.md

 ### Name of the ActorSystem

-Te remote mappers and reducers are created within an ActorSystem.
+The remote mappers and reducers are created within an ActorSystem.
 The latter must have a name which is required for the pre-configuration.
 We will call it `RemoteAS` and we will use the port `6666`.